vanling/docs/configuration/users-roles-permissions/roles.md

 3. Enter a unique **Role Name**.
 4. Toggle **App Access** and **Admin Access** as desired:
    - **App Access** — Configures minimum access permissions required to log in to the App.
-   - **Admin Access** — Configures full access permissions to all project data and settings.
+   - **Admin Access** — Configures Admin Access permissions to all project data and settings.
 5. Click on **Save** to confirm.

 :::tip